What Is The Best Internal Temp For Brisket?

 Brisket Internal Temp

-When you cook to the proper internal temp for brisket, that large and tough cut of beef becomes an icon of barbecue that is tender, juicy, and flavorful.
+When you cook to the proper internal temperature for brisket, that large and tough cut of beef becomes an icon of barbecue that is tender, juicy, and flavorful.
 You achieve that tenderness by smoking the brisket low and slow until an internal temperature in the 192°-208° range.

 If you want to take on a brisket in your own backyard, don’t fear.
 It takes time, patience, and practice, but it’s well worth it.
-You need to know which brisket internal temperature you’re looking for, when to pull it off your smoker, what the brisket will be like if it’s undercooked or overcooked, and even a bit of insight as to why pitmasters seem to disagree on what is the actual best internal temp for brisket.
+You need to know which brisket internal temperature you’re looking for, when to pull it off your smoker, what the brisket will be like if it’s undercooked or overcooked, and even a bit of insight as to why pitmasters seem to disagree on what is the actual best internal temperature for brisket.

 What’s The Best Brisket Internal Temperature?